Paul Bateson: Trial

 In pretrial motions, Bateson, through his attorney, attempted to have his confession suppressed.
-He argued that he had been drunk at the time, and the police had not yet read him his rights.
+He argued that he had been drunk at the time, and that police had not yet read him his rights.
 Bateson also denied having made the phone call to Bell, claiming his purported confession was just based on what he had read about the case in the Voice.

 Bateson went on trial in early 1979.
 The state entered both his confession and Bell's Voice article into evidence against him.
-Contrary to his prediction of a long trial in the wake of his arrest, Bateson was convicted after four days, on March 5, 1979.

-At Bateson's sentencing a month later, prosecutor William Hoyt called him a "psychopath" and reiterated his belief that he was responsible for the six unsolved murders.
-While Hoyt admitted there was "no direct proof" of this, he said that Bateson had confessed to those crimes in a conversation with Richard Ryan, a friend who had testified for the state at the trial that Bateson had confessed the Verrill murder to him.
+Contrary to his prediction of a long trial in the wake of his arrest, Bateson was convicted after just four days, on March 5, 1979.
+At his sentencing a month later, prosecutor William Hoyt called Bateson a "psychopath" and reiterated his belief that he was responsible for the six unsolved murders.
+While Hoyt admitted there was "no direct proof" of this, he said that Bateson had confessed to those crimes in a conversation with Richard Ryan, a friend who had testified for the state at the trial that Bateson had confessed to committing the Verrill murder.
 Speaking for himself, Bateson denied any role in the other murders.

-Justice Morris Goldman sentenced Bateson to 20 years to life in prison, five years less than the minimum Hoyt had asked for.
+Justice Morris Goldman sentenced Bateson to twenty years to life in prison, five years less than the minimum Hoyt had asked for.
 He ultimately found the connection to the other murders "too ephemeral" to merit any consideration in sentencing Bateson.
-In a 2018 Esquire article about Bateson, writer Matt Miller was unable to find what that evidence might have been as the New York County court clerk's office could not find a copy of the trial transcript.
-But nothing Miller had been able to review mentioned either the bags purportedly being traced to NYUMC or any mention of a deal offered to Bateson if he confessed to the other murders.
+In a 2018 Esquire magazine article about Bateson, writer Matt Miller was unable to find what that evidence might have been as the New York County court clerk's office could not find a copy of the trial transcript.
+Nothing Miller had been able to review mentioned either the bags purportedly being traced to NYUMC or any mention of a deal offered to Bateson if he confessed to the bag murders.